 Appropriate Vaccine Usage

-This indicates the percent of residents who were administered the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percentage of residents that received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Quality Life Services - Chicora, 15.28% Percentage of Patients
+In Quality Life Services - Chicora, 8.81% of Patients

 Ability to Keep Residents Mobile

-In Quality Life Services - Chicora, 23.65% Percentage of Residents
+In Quality Life Services - Chicora, 7.95% of Residents

 Short-term Care: Rehospitalizations

-In Quality Life Services - Chicora, 23.65 Percentage of Residents Rehospitalized
+In Quality Life Services - Chicora, 7.95% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Quality Life Services - Chicora, 8.84 Percentage of Patients
+In Quality Life Services - Chicora, 9.79% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Quality Life Services - Chicora, 72.22% Percentage of Resident
+In Quality Life Services - Chicora, 87.01% of Resident

-This is the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
-High levels of performance with activities of daily living typically correlates with better rehabilitation services.
+This is the percent of short-term residents that saw functional improvements, such as with activities of daily living.